Yoga for Wrist Pain Relief

 Why Does Yoga Cause Wrist Pain?

-First, let’s explore why yoga and wrist pain often occur together, particularly in dynamic flows.
+First, let’s explore why wrist discomfort can show up in yoga, particularly in dynamic flows.
 Wrists, with their 8 carpal bones and delicate tendons, aren’t naturally designed for heavy loads.
-According to a Yoga Journal article, poor form is a major trigger, but wrist mobility yoga can help.
+According to a Yoga Journal article, many teachers note that poor form is a common trigger, and wrist mobility work may help.
 Here’s a closer look:

 Misalignment in Poses